Introduction to Python

 ['item0',1.1,'insert',True,3,'item4',5,6.6,'item7','item8','item9','item10','item11']

-We can delete a given position using the pop()
+We can remove a specific position using the pop()

 method.